Film Reviews.

-This is where Gaz from Real Movies Fake History writes in depth reviews on film.
+This is where contributors from Real Movies Fake History write in depth reviews on film.
 Everything from modern movies, Hollywood industry, all the way to the best in independent and foreign films.
 Consider it a place to get in depth and nuanced options on diverse cinema.

 Gladiator ll review